STRIDE: Post-Training LLMs to Reason and Refine Bio-Sequences via Edit Trajectories: Experiments and Results

 \subsection{Datasets}

-We evaluate on (i) protein fluorescence optimization and (ii) instruction-conditioned molecular optimization.
+We evaluate \textit{STRIDE} across two biological sequence optimization settings: (i) protein sequence optimization, with GFP fluorescence as the main controlled benchmark and AAV capsid viability/packaging as a cross-protein transfer evaluation, and (ii) instruction-conditioned molecular optimization.
 In both domains, we train with the official train/validation splits provided by the underlying datasets unless stated otherwise.